Heart of Darkness: Composition and publication

-Summary
+Synopsis

-Charles Marlow tells his friends the story of how he became captain of a river steamboat for an ivory trading company.
-As a child, Marlow was fascinated by "the blank spaces" on maps, particularly Africa.
-The image of a river on the map particularly fascinated Marlow.
+The novella opens on "the sea-reach of the Thames" where Charles Marlow tells his friends that "when the Romans first came here, nineteen hundred years ago" they would have sensed "the savagery, the utter savagery" surrounding them.
+Marlow then relates how he became captain of a river steamboat for an ivory trading company.
+He tells of his fascination as a child for "the blank spaces" on maps, particularly in Africa.
+The image of a river on the map particularly drew his attention.

-In a flashback, Marlow makes his way to Africa, taking passage on a steamer.
-He travels 30 mi up the river where his company's station is.
-Work on a railway is going on.
+In a flashback, Marlow makes his way to Africa by taking passage on a steamer.
+He travels 30 mi up the river to where his company's station is.
+Work on a railway is taking place.
 Marlow explores a narrow ravine, and is horrified to find himself in a place full of critically ill Africans who worked on the railroad and are now dying.
 Marlow must wait for ten days in the company's devastated Outer Station.
 Marlow meets the company's chief accountant, who tells him of a Mr. Kurtz, who is in charge of a very important trading post, and is described as a respected first-class agent.
 The accountant predicts that Kurtz will go far.

-Marlow departs with 60 men to travel to the Central Station, where the steamboat is based that he will command.
+Marlow departs with 60 men to travel to the Central Station, where the steamboat that he will command is based.
 At the station, he learns that his steamboat has been wrecked in an accident.
 The general manager informs Marlow that he could not wait for Marlow to arrive, and tells him of a rumour that Kurtz is ill.
 Marlow fishes his boat out of the river and spends months repairing it.
 Delayed by the lack of tools and replacement parts, Marlow is frustrated by the time it takes to perform the repairs.
 He learns that Kurtz is resented, not admired, by the manager.
 Once underway, the journey to Kurtz's station takes two months.

 The journey pauses for the night about 8 mi below the Inner Station.
 In the morning the boat is enveloped by a thick fog.
 The steamboat is later attacked by a barrage of arrows, and the helmsman is killed.
 Marlow sounds the steam whistle repeatedly, frightening the attackers away.

 After landing at Kurtz's station, a man boards the steamboat: a Russian wanderer who strayed into Kurtz's camp.
 Marlow learns that the natives worship Kurtz and that he has been very ill.
-The Russian tells of how Kurtz opened his mind and admires Kurtz even for his power and his willingness to use it.
+The Russian tells of how Kurtz opened his mind and how he admires Kurtz for his power and his willingness to use it.
 Marlow suspects that Kurtz has gone mad.